rantahar/introduction-to-mpi/_episodes/06-nonblocking.md

 We saw that these functions are blocking.
-MPI_Send will only return when the program can safely modify the send buffer and MPI_Recv will only return once the data has been received and written to the receive buffer
+MPI_Send will only return when the program can safely modify the send buffer and MPI_Recv will only return once the data has been received and written to the receive buffer.
 This is safe and usually straightforward, but causes the program to wait while the communication is happening.
 Usually there is computation that we could run while waiting for data.